How to Hire a Magician for Your Fair or Festival

 Manage live animals and large props in an unpredictable environment

-This is why seasoned fair entertainers consistently outperform acts with mainstream name recognition.
-Experience on the fair circuit is simply not replaceable.
+This is exactly why seasoned fair entertainers consistently outperform acts with mainstream name recognition.
+Experience on the fair circuit — across state fairs, county fairs, and outdoor festivals — is simply not replaceable.

 Frequently Asked Questions

 Book 6 to 12 months ahead.
-Top fair entertainers fill their schedules early — especially during peak fair season from spring through fall.
+Top fair entertainers fill their schedules early — especially during peak fair season from May through October across the USA.
+Waiting until three months out limits your options significantly.

-Large-scale illusions, live animals, comedy, and audience participation — delivered on a self-contained stage with professional sound and lighting.
-Shows run 25 to 30 minutes and can be performed multiple times per day.
+Large-scale stage illusions, live animals, comedy, and audience participation — all delivered on a self-contained stage with professional theatrical sound and lighting.
+Shows run 25 to 30 minutes and are performed two to three times per day.

-With a fully self-contained act, you provide space, power, and water.
-All staging, equipment, and crew are handled by the entertainer.
+With a fully self-contained act, you provide space, power access, and water.
+All staging, lighting, sound equipment, and crew are handled entirely by the entertainer.

 Ready to book professional fair entertainment for your next event?
 Contact Lance Gifford today.